Xiaofei-it/pinoc/docs/pinoc_usage.md

 1. The `thread_mode` is defined as 0 (which means the function to replace the original method still runs on the current thread);

-2. The `thread_mode` is defined as 1 (which means the function to replace the original method is expected to run on the UI thread), and this original method is running exactly on the UI thread.
+2. The `thread_mode` is defined as 1 (which means the function to replace the original method is expected to run on the UI thread), and such original method is running exactly on the UI thread.

 Except for the above two cases, the instructions within the original method will still be executed, while the function to replace the original method is executed on the specified thread.